GrantPem/Real_Allele/README.md

 - Sequencing artifacts will be filtered out based on a criterion of zygosity proportion, and minimum read count.

-- Alleles are assigned based on their frequency, allele 1 will be assigned to the most common allele
+- Alleles are assigned based on their frequency, allele 1 will be assigned to the most common allele.
 - Creates a TSV dictionary file containing sequences and their counts.